 At the end of the exercise, the results will show you the number of seconds when you were squeezing within the target grip.

-Squegg allows you to refine your fine motor skills and retain it as you age.
+Squegg allows you to refine your fine motor skills and retain them as you age.
 With gamification techniques, you can improve cognitive function through mind-muscle coordination.

 With the Blast Away game, move through obstacles, and challenge your ability to process and analyze incoming information.
 The better you get, the higher you score.

-Play the whack-an-egg using Squegg and squeeze when the color or the hammer matches the egg.
-Activate and stimulate your response time and by defeating the mole and scoring more points
+Play the Whack-an-Egg using Squegg and squeeze when the color of the hammer matches the egg.
+Activate and stimulate your response time by defeating the mole and scoring more points.